Meta-optical Miniscope for Multifunctional Imaging

-During the experiment, we found that only beads near the central field exhibited clearly observable two rotating lobes at different depths, whereas for the other beads, either the intensity was too weak or the two lobes were difficult to distinguish.
-This arises from the limited FOV of the designed DH metalens, as the design was optimized exclusively for normal incidence.
-An analysis of the impact of the AOI on the performance is provided in Figure S5 of the Supporting Information.
-We observe that the PSF shape of the DH metalens is strongly influenced by off-axis aberrations.
-For more accurate results, calibration accounting for the AOI may also be necessary, as discussed in \cite{colburn2020metasurface}.
-Here, we only present the prototype, and further improvements such as increasing the FOV, detection range, or resolution can be pursued in future work.
 For the ground truth, we used the miniscope to measure their relative axial positions by taking advantage of its limited DOF, which facilitated precise focusing.
-We selected the position where both beads are clearly visible, as shown in Figure \ref{fig5}(a).
+We selected the position where both beads are clearly visible, as shown in Figure~\ref{fig5}b.
 We then moved the two beads to the center and determined their axial positions, respectively.
 The left bead was located 50 \si{\micro\metre} farther away, which serves as the ground truth in the subsequent discussion.
 We used the procedure described in the Supporting Information to calculate the depth difference between the two beads.
-First, we adjusted the focal length of the electrowetting lens to position both beads within the negative defocus region, as shown in Figure \ref{fig5}(b).
+First, we adjusted the focal length of the electrowetting lens to position both beads within the negative defocus region, as shown in Figure~\ref{fig5}b.